seb-devops/clinia-documentation-explorer/README.md

  - Initial evals to test if the agent can answer the questions correctly.

 ### Version 2 ( TODO)
+ - Adding more robust evaluation that test the whole answer and not only some keywords
- - Adding evals question for testing the agent with pydanticAI evals module
+ - Adding guardrails to the agent to avoid unexpected behavior
  - Add unit tests to validate tools and crawler
- - Improve metadata on the chunks to filter the results before embedding
+ - Improve metadata on the chunks to filter the results before embedding and improve the performance of the agent

 ### Version 3 ( TODO)
+ - Put the retriever behind an api to secure the access to the vector database
+ - Add a web interface to ask questions to the agent
  - Answer complex query by using agentic RAG
- - Improve Monitoring to be able to follow accurately the behavior of the agents
+ - Improve monitoring to be able to follow accurately the behavior of the agents